“Stand up to your obstacles and do something about them. You will find that they haven’t half the strength that you

 Inspiration can come from many sources.
 It’s up to you to use those words to make the positive changes that can benefit your life.

-motivational quotes for work, inspirational quotes about work, inspirational quotes for work, inspirational work quotes, work inspirational quotes, positive quotes for work, quotes about work, motivational quotes for the workplace, positive quotes about work, quotes on work
+motivational quotes for work, inspirational quotes for work, inspirational quotes about work, inspirational work quotes, work inspirational quotes, positive quotes for work, quotes about work, motivational quotes for the workplace, positive quotes about work, quotes on work